yogthos/lein-asset-minifier/README.md

 Defaults to `:dev` when no profile is specified.

-The minifier also supports watching for file changes, this can be enabled by running:
+The minifier also supports watching for file changes on JDK 1.7+, this can be enabled by running:

 ```
 lein minify-assets watch